Common word choice confusions

 Who vs. whom

-If you have a handle on grammatical “subjects” and “objects,” you might notice that “who” appears only as a subject (the thing doing the action) and “whom” appears only as an object (the thing being acted on).
+In grammatical terms, who appears only as a subject (the word doing the action) and whom appears only as an object (the word being acted on).

-The man who left his car unlocked got robbed. (consider: “He left his car unlocked.”)
+- The man who left his car unlocked got robbed.
+(He left his car unlocked)

-The man, who she robbed, is now destitute. (consider: “She robbed he.”)
+- The man, who she robbed, is now destitute.
+(She robbed he)

-The man, whom she robbed, is now destitute. (consider: “She robbed him” = “whom she robbed”)
+- The man, whom she robbed, is now destitute.
+(She robbed him)

-The man in who she trusted left her no choice but to steal. (consider: “She trusted he.”)
+- The man in who she trusted left her no choice but to steal.
+(She trusted he)

-The man in whom she trusted left her no choice but to steal. (consider: “In him she trusted.”)
+- The man in whom she trusted left her no choice but to steal.
+(She trusted him)

 Which vs. that